pratikwrites/databaseXII/administration.md

 8. Maintain backup and keep database upto date.

 ### Database Administrator
+> An individual responsibel for overseeing the proper operation of the server and the database is the database administrator.
+Such offier is to be fluent and acquantained with data, database and SQL.
 He/she should properly identify the domain and design the database scheme accordingly and constantly maintain the database integrity and security.

 ---